*CANCELED THIS YEAR (2021)*

 demonstrating how the alarm was spread across town.

 Please come join us for this annual event that is always held on the Sunday of Patriot's Day

-weekend (this year it's April 15th) at 5pm.
+weekend (this year it's CANCELED!!).
 Here is the schedule of the stops the rider makes: